MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 The `SetCopilotCapability` procedure sets the capability for the generation.
 The `IsolatedStorage.Get` procedure gets the metaprompt from the `IsolatedStorage` object.
-The `SetPrimarySystemMessage` procedure then sets the primary system message.
+The `SetPrimarySystemMessage` procedure then sets metaprompt as the primary system message.
+For more information, see [Metaprompt](ai-build-capability-in-al.md#metaprompt).

 The `AddUserMessage` procedure adds a user message.
 The `GenerateChatCompletion` procedure generates the chat completion based on the user message and input parameters.
 The `IsSuccess` procedure checks if the operation was successful.